-iPhone has proudly ditched headphones to embrace the more convenient wireless since their iPhone 7.
+iPhone has proudly ditched headphones to embrace the more convenient wireless since its iPhone 7.
 There has been a lot of excitement around this new breed of sleek and trendy headsets.
-Since their launch, many manufacturers have attempted to produce world class ‘true wireless’ headphones that can appeal to the masses.
-Some of them have been pretty successful, not to mention their growing popularity among the ultra-modern tech loving crowd.
+Since their launch, many manufacturers have attempted to produce world-class ‘true wireless’ headphones that can appeal to the masses.
+Some of them have been pretty successful, not to mention their growing popularity among the ultra-modern tech-loving crowd.
 And why not!
-The Wireless Headphones are proving to be sleek, powerful and fashionable too.
+The Wireless Headphones are proving to be sleek, powerful, and fashionable too.

 Are wireless headphones really worth it?

 It has always been a debate, as is with every emerging technology, whether wireless headphones are really worth it!
-Are they just glorified versions of an accessory or do they actually add value!
-This is of course debatable according to the taste and preference of the individual.
+Are they just glorified versions of an accessory, or do they add value!
+This is, of course, debatable according to the taste and preference of the individual.
 However, what CEO Tim Cook referred to as Wireless Future, soon became a subject of debate amongst public health experts.

 While a professor from UC Berkely School of Public Health said that ‘We are playing with fire here’– referring to the new Apple headphones, the latter engineers and marketing directors argue that the microwave radiations emitted are well within the FCC guidelines.
 The irony here is, more than 200 scientists who have studied the effects of electromagnetic fields are of the opinion that FCC guidelines are inadequate to determine what is good for health, and what is not.
 But again, authorities across the world have taken tangible steps to reduce wireless radiations in schools to keep children away from these harmful radiations.

-While the world seems to rejoice about the technology of Bluetooth and Radio Frequency (RF) devices, there is always a concern of the ill effects of this technology.
-When cell phone made an entry in the market almost a decade ago, there was a huge stir citing the impact of cell phone radiation, brain cancer, electromagnetic fields from devices screwing up our health and so on.
+While the world seems to rejoice about the technology of Bluetooth and Radio Frequency (RF) devices, there is always a concern about the ill effects of this technology.
+When cell phone made an entry in the market almost a decade ago, there was a huge stir citing the impact of cell phone radiation, brain cancer, electromagnetic fields from devices screwing up our health, and so on.

 What is Radio Frequency?

-Radiofrequency (RF) radiation is radio waves and microwaves at the low-energy end of the electromagnetic spectrum, which has a non-ionizing radiation.
+Radiofrequency (RF) radiation is radio waves and microwaves at the low-energy end of the electromagnetic spectrum, which has non-ionizing radiation.
 Non-ionizing radiation means it has enough energy to move atoms and cause them to vibrate but cannot ionize them.
-The ionizing effect happens when the charged particles in an atom like electrons are removed.
+The ionizing effect happens when the charged particles in an atom-like electron are removed.

 So, what happens when rf radiation is absorbed?

-Although the claims of such radiations affecting our health is true, many of these devices have undergone drastic improvement and have resulted in a safe way of producing devices that can be used by the population all around the globe.
+Although the claims of such radiations affecting our health are true, many of these devices have undergone drastic improvements and have resulted in a safe way of producing devices that can be used by the population all around the globe.

 So, what are we missing here?
 And what really is the dynamics of these Wireless Headphones?